-The EU-hosted Mailgun alternative
+The Mailgun EU alternative for transactional email

 Why teams switch from Mailgun